Deniskain3D/Quantum-Messenger/README.md

 (The server was tested on CentOS 7):

-To install, place the serverXX file in the folder /opt/msgserver/.
+To install, place the serverXX file in the folder /opt/msgserver/. install python 3.x if not you not have
+(for centOS: sudo yum install python3)

 Ensure that UDP ports 443 and 4443 are open on the server.
 The server must have a direct (public) IP if it is located on the internet.
 This address and server ports must be writen in client's qset.ini configuration file